jdmonin/JSettlers2/doc/Database.md

 -  Database Setup (Installing a JSettlers DB)
 -  Security, Admin Users, Admin Commands
--  Upgrading from an earlier version
+-  Upgrading from an earlier version of JSettlers
 -  Settings Table and Checking Info about the DB